COMPLIANCE POLICY

 CHAIN OF CUSTODY POLICY

-Legal, Compliance & Logistical Coordination: All TRAWW purchase, sale, and transport agreements with counter-parties are subjected to both legal and compliance risk evaluation.
-Accordingly, TRAWW counter-party ore acquisition agreements routinely require and attach documents as required, including but not limited to: (i) mining licenses; (ii) mining inspection reports and compliance, certifications, (ii)export licenses; (iii) certifications of payment of taxes and duties; (iv) declarations of ethical standards, (v) principal and signatory passports, (vi) insurance coverage, (vii) LBMA refinery assay and or hallmark certifications and (viii) engagement of secure LBMA transport.
+Legal, Compliance & Logistical Coordination: All TRAWW Concentrate purchase, sale, and transport agreements with counter-parties are subjected to both legal and compliance risk evaluation.
+Accordingly, TRAWW counter-party ore acquisition agreements routinely require and attach documents as required, including but not limited to: (i) Concentrate inspection reports and compliance, certifications, (ii) export licenses; (iii) certifications of payment of taxes and duties; (iv) declarations of ethical standards, (v) principal and signatory passports, (vi) insurance coverage, (vii) Dore refinery assay and (viii) engagement of secure LBMA compliant transport.